maggieprice/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.
+    -Express adds extra functionality, like routing and middleware support, and a simpler API to a raw http server module.

+    -With express, you can build web applications and serve Single Page Applications.

 - [ ] Describe Middleware?